DLWood1001/bash_script_bootstrap/README.md

 # bash_script_bootstrap.sh.inc

+## Scripting Approach

+Included are example notes for general bash scripting.
+While AI could generate these for you, I prefer diving into a repo, using it as a bootstrap, and tweaking it to fit my needs with AI assisting via auto-completion.
+My approach is a bootstrap → refactor cycle for bash scripts.
+These notes reflect my personal preferences, even if not explicitly mentioned.
+For instance, I quote strings like "${xxx}" and use curly braces.
+Working directly in a repo allows me to experiment quickly and move past the perceived messiness of bash scripting.

 This script contains an example function, `example-function`, that demonstrates how to process input parameters, handle flags, positional arguments, and validate user input in shell scripts.
 It serves as a template for building other functions or scripts that require command-line input processing.

 ## Features